colder-is-better/qboxes/README.md

-  activate	: bring inactive VMs up annihilate	: remove any trace of inactive VMs, active networks, active pools, or volumes assimilate	: integrate a file (ISO, QCOW2, etc.) into an existing active storage pool attach	: attach new storage volumes to (in)active VMs check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network, a new pool, or a new volume
+  activate	: bring inactive VMs up annihilate	: remove any trace of inactive VMs, active networks, active pools, or volumes assimilate	: integrate a file (ISO, QCOW2, etc.) into an existing active storage pool attach	: attach an existing storage volume to an (in)active VM check-service	: try to connect to specified TCP port of one or more active VMs clone		: clone a template VM into one or more new VMs create	: create a new libvirt network, a new pool, or a new volume